kkoltun/dev_notes/clean_code.md

 ## Don't Repeat Yourself (DRY)
 *Every piece of knowledge must have a single, unambiguous, authoritative representation within a system.*

+### Caused by:
+* `copy-paste programming`;
+* poor understanding of how to apply abstraction.

+### Consequences:
+* amount of work required to extend and maintain is increased;
+* repeating errors.

+### Handling:
+* duplication in logic should be eliminated via abstraction;
+* duplication in process should be eliminated by automation;
+* rule of three - if you have identical code in three or more places, it should be abstracted into common place to be reusable and maintainable;
+* single source of truth (SSOT)/single point of truth (SPOT) - use relational schemas instead of duplication of data.
+Every data element is stored exactly once.

+### `WET` code:
+* waste everyone's time;
+* write everything twice.

 ## Further reading
 * [Google on writing testable code](http://misko.hevery.com/code-reviewers-guide/);